sjspielman/UTbiocomputing2015/Lessons/python3.md

 (0.0078226858, 6)
 ```

-#### Modules

-Let's say you have several scripts which all perform similar tasks, and therefore require the same functions.
-One way to do this is simply to include your functions in every script.
-An alternative (and dare-I-say, better?) strategy is to create a stand-alone python script which contains only functions - this is a module!
-You can then import this module into the scripts which use these functions.
-This strategy will help ensure that you don't accidentally introduce bugs from copy/pasting the function, and more importantly allows you to change the function *only one time* as opposed to individually in each script where it's used (no matter how diligent you are, the latter strategy **will** introduce bugs!).

-For examples, see the scripts `my_math_module.py` (contains module functions) and `my_script.py` (actually runs stuff).

 #### Docstrings
 It is always (read: **always**) a good (read: **absolutely the most important**) idea to incorporate docstrings into your functions.
 Docstrings are essentially comments placed inside three quotation-mark bounds (""" words """) which explain the purpose, functionality, input arguments, and return values for your function.
 Docstrings are great because they explain to you and others looking at your code what exactly the function accomplishes, without the reader having to fully read and internalize all the code.
 Also, as a bonus, if you ever want to document your python code, there are awesome tools out there (like Sphinx) which will automatically create beautiful documentation from your python code using these docstrings.